How to Shop for Non-Toxic Sunscreen (+ Dr. Pingel’s 6 Best Natural Sunscreens)

 - Sunscreen sprays: Easy to apply, but difficult to tell how much you’ve applied plus it can be a health-risk to inhale these sprays.

 Some sunscreen products are also blended with insect repellent.
 Keep in mind that many if not most of these products are not non-toxic.
-I recommend using separate, non-toxic (and ideally natural and organic) sunscreen and insect repellent products.
+I recommend using separate, non-toxic sunscreen (ideally natural and organic) and insect repellent products.